Polynomial $\chi$-boundedness for excluding $P_5$: Chromatic quasirandomness

-This section provides a proof of \cref{lem:chirdl}, a replacement of R\"odl's theorem \ref{thm:rodl} concerning linear-$\chi$ pure pairs versus linearly $\chi$-dense induced subgraphs in $P_5$-free graphs.
-As mentioned in \cref{subsec:chirdl}, the proof employs the classical ``Gy\'arf\'as path'' argument~\cite{MR951359} that implies every $P_5$-free graph contains a vertex whose neighbourhood has linear chromatic number (and so such graphs are not ``sparse'' in the chromatic sense).
+This section provides a proof of \cref{lem:chirdl}, a `chromatic quasirandomness' analogue of R\"odl's theorem \ref{thm:rodl} concerning linear-$\chi$ pure pairs versus linearly $\chi$-dense induced subgraphs in $P_5$-free graphs.
+The proof employs the classical `Gy\'arf\'as path' argument~\cite{MR951359} that implies every $P_t$-free graph contains a vertex whose neighbourhood has linear chromatic number (and so such graphs are not `sparse' in the chromatic sense).
 Since the linear lower bound resulting from this theorem will be a crucial input of our argument, we provide a short proof for completeness.
+In what follows, for a graph $G$, a connected component $C$ of $G$ is {\em maximal} if $\chi(C)=\chi(G)$.